 - Remote only works with Streambar

 The Roku Streambar is a video streamer and a soundbar.
-Quite frankly we’d never have come up with the idea, but now we’re wondering why we’ve not seen it before.
+Quite frankly it’s not an idea I’d have ever come up with, but now I wonder why it hasn’t been done before.

-Putting Roku’s streaming smarts inside a compact soundbar offers plenty of convenience, especially for those with TVs that lack smarts.
-But while we know all about Roku’s streaming prowess, its foray into home cinema audio is an unknown.
+Putting Roku’s streaming smarts inside a compact soundbar offers plenty of convenience, especially for those who have TVs that lack smarts.
+But while much is known about Roku’s streaming prowess, its foray into home cinema audio is more of an unknown.

 If the combo of streaming and sound in a space-saving package appeals, the Streambar might be of great interest.